What is an Onboarding System and How Does it Work?

-The benefits of an organized new employee onboarding process isn’t a secret, mostly because statistic after statistic prove its value:
+The benefits of an organized new employee onboarding process isn’t a secret.
+Statistic after statistic prove its value:

 It’s not the obvious benefits of onboarding that hold organizations back from implementing programs that work.
 It’s the necessary time, money and manpower that keep leaders and their new hires from a highly engaging first few weeks on the job.
 That’s where onboarding software comes in.

-Implementing onboarding software like this helps managers and leadership address the needs and concerns of their newest hires without placing too much administrative burden on HR or managers.
+Implementing onboarding system like this helps managers and leadership address the needs and concerns of their new hires without placing too much administrative burden on HR or managers.
 It also standardizes the process, which means your new hire introductions are consistent and appropriate for the role.
 Finally, it assists with compliance, ensuring you don’t lose or misfile important new hire information.

-This list isn’t exhaustive, but it is a great indication of some common issues faced by a company who will benefit from employee onboarding software.
+This list isn’t exhaustive, but it is a great indication of some common issues faced by companies that will benefit from onboarding system.
 If your organization is facing exponential growth, it might be time to start exploring your options before these issues begin.

 Why Adopt Onboarding Software?

 Employee onboarding should equip new hires with everything they need to be successful and satisfied within the company.
-There’s everything from establishing logistical employment standards to explaining unspoken internal collaboration rules.
-That can be a tall order and mean a lot of planning for organizations.
+That’s everything from establishing logistical employment standards to explaining unspoken internal collaboration rules.
+This can be a tall order and mean a lot of planning for organizations.

-- Employment Documentation Compliance: Employment compliance is complicated, but onboarding software can help ensure your organization is using the latest forms while providing thorough explanation and guidance to the employees who are filling them out.
-From state tax forms to E-verify automation, a new hire onboarding software can help your team stay compliant while saving time.
+- Employment Documentation Compliance: Employment compliance is complicated, but an onboarding system can help ensure your organization is using the latest forms while providing thorough explanation and guidance to the employees who are filling them out.
+From state tax forms to e-verified automation, a new hire onboarding system can help your team stay compliant while saving time.

-- Background Checks: Background checks are important to keeping your organization and your new hire safe and protected, so it is essential that they are handled appropriately.
-With onboarding software, background checks can be sent with one click, and your team will receive automatic updates once the new hire has authorized the check, and again when results are in.
+- Background Checks: Background checks are important for keeping your organization and new hire safe and protected, so it is essential that they are handled appropriately.
+With an onboarding system, background checks can be sent with one click, and your team will receive automatic updates once the new hire has authorized the check, and again when results are in.
 No more chasing down authorizations or internal bottlenecks.

 - Automatic Workflows: Onboarding software will allow your organization to set up multiple automated workflows so that you can set something up once, then never worry about it again.
 Most softwares allow the organization to define a process for each role or department, including setting deadlines and reminders for the new hire and internal team with specific directions for each step.
 Once one step is completed, the responsible individual will be notified and given the next step to be completed in the process.